QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

     end

 Finally, we need to add in 3 jump processes which modify ``V, B, m`` separately.
-The connection between a jump and a variable is not necsesary, however.
+The connection between a jump and a variable is not necessary, however.

 Implementing the vaccination process,